 Like many organisations, BHP is the subject of false representations by unscrupulous individuals not associated with the company.
 The company continues to take steps to limit the impact on our customers, suppliers and shareholders.
 Some of the more common examples are noted below.

 Fraudulent offers of employment have been emailed to job seekers by individuals, organizations, internet sites, or social media accounts claiming to represent BHP.
-In some cases, job seekers have been asked to disclose personally identifiable information, or pay a processing or work permit fee (as much as several thousand dollars) in order to commence their new role.
+In some cases, job seekers have been asked to disclose personally identifiable information, or pay a processing or work permit fee (as much as several thousand dollars) before beginning their "new role".

 These fraudulent emails do not originate from BHP.
 They are recruitment scams designed to extort money and/or personal information.

-BHP will never make requests for funds, the transfer of money, or advancement of fees at any stage of our recruitment process.
+BHP will never request funds, require the transfer of money, or seek advancement of fees at any stage of our recruitment process.
 This includes costs associated with immigration, attorney fees, airline fees, travel insurance or related expenses.
+BHP does not initiate any immigration process until a verified offer of employment is extended to and accepted by the candidate.

-If you receive communication that you believe is fraudulent or have suffered a personal loss, please contact your local law enforcement.
+If you receive communication that you believe is fraudulent or have suffered a personal loss from a recruitment scam, please contact your local law enforcement.

 Is Your Job Offer a Scam?